 OpenVDB is an Academy Award-winning C++ library comprising a hierarchical data structure and a suite of tools for the efficient manipulation of sparse, time-varying, volumetric data discretized on three-dimensional grids.
 It is based on VDB, which was developed by Ken Museth at DreamWorks Animation, and it offers an effectively infinite 3D index space, compact storage, fast data access, and a collection of algorithms specifically optimized for the data structure for common tasks such as filtering, CSG, compositing, numerical simulation, sampling, and voxelization from other geometric representations.
 The technical details of VDB are described in the paper "VDB: High-Resolution Sparse Volumes with Dynamic Topology".

-OpenVDB is maintained by DreamWorks Animation and was developed primarily by
+OpenVDB was originally developed at DreamWorks Animation primarily by

 - Ken Museth